 (5) Prevention of child abuse.

-(6) The physical, mental, emotional, social, economic and psychological
+(6) The physical, mental, emotional, social, economic

 (7) Parenting skill development.